When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 SLR and Rangefinder cameras from any era before the early 1990s will be your best bet if you want the best of the most outstanding vintage cameras.

-Vintage cameras on our top picks may not have all of the current shooting modes found in today’s camera models, but they are popular and can undoubtedly compete with the latest models in terms of performance and price.
+Although vintage cameras in our top picks may not have all of the current shooting modes found in today’s camera models, they are popular and can undoubtedly compete with the latest models in terms of performance and price.

 Best Vintage Camera | Dimensions | Weight | Camera Type | Shutter Speed |